Our Head of History & Politics is Mr G J Affleck

-The department teaches in a suite of 5 rooms in the George Hill building, all of which are equipped with interactive white boards and audio visual facilities.
+The department teaches in a suite of five rooms in the George Hill building, all of which are equipped with interactive white boards and audio visual facilities.

 We follow a programme of study covering British history from the Norman Conquest to the Second World War.

-We follow the AQA specification studying the history of medicine from the Middle Ages to the present, the Norman Conquest, the Russian Revolution and the Cold War.
+We follow the AQA specification studying the history of medicine from the Middle Ages to the present, Elizabethan England, the Russian Revolution and the Cold War.

 We follow the AQA specification studying the Tudors 1485-1603 and the Cold War 1945-91.
 There is also a coursework unit on Russia 1855-1953.